About Charter House Coalition

 Support programs steadily grew and we were designated by the State to be the Lead Agency for Coordinated Entry in Addison County – that means we are responsible for coordinating with all of the other social service agencies and affordable housing organizations to make sure that everyone that is homeless or at risk of being unhoused gets the support and referrals necessary to assist them to reach their permanent housing goals.

-In 2019, we provided 40,000 meals and 4,500 “bed nights” for people in need (a bed night is one person spending one night in the shelter).
+In 2019, Charter House provided 40,000 meals and 4,500 “bed nights” for people in need (a bed night is one person spending one night in the shelter).
 We were getting better and better at what we do, and doing more and more of it.
 That included keeping the shelter open even during the warm months because people deserve to have a safe place to sleep and a dignified connection to the community…even when it’s warm outside.

 Rising to the Challenge of Covid

-Then Covid struck.
-Hundreds of people in distress were sent our way from all around the state, and from beyond Vermont’s borders.
+When the COVID-19 pandemic hit Vermont, hundreds of people in distress were sent our way from all around the state, and from beyond Vermont’s borders.
 Initially, we emptied the shelter to avoid a potential outbreak from the close-quartered congregate living, moving people to local hotels with State assistance.
 The community meals program converted to take-out only.

 2006